Expert Accounting & Year-Round Peace of Mind – now at 20% OFF! .

 If you’ve paid too much under the 0T code, HMRC will usually refund you automatically through payroll.
 If not, you can claim a tax refund online using your National Insurance number and recent payslips.

-The difference between 0T and other tax codes
+What’s the difference between 0T and other tax codes?

 Understanding how the 0T tax code compares with other common PAYE codes helps you check whether you’re being taxed correctly.